KaiAnnFletcher/Responsive-Portfolio/README.md

 Assignment 2

-The purpose of this activity was to enhance the Basic-Portfolio (created in the last unit) with a mobile-responsive layout.
+The purpose of this activity was to enhance the Basic-Portfolio (created in the last unit) with a mobile-responsive layout using media queries.

 # Important Points